altillimity/L-Band-Decoders/FengYun VIRR Decoder/README.md

 # FengYun AVHRR Decoder

-This program takes VIRR frames from the CCSDS Demuxer and makes an image...
-Very basic for now!
-Only outputs rgb composite...
+This program takes CADU frames from the CADU RSynchroderand and dumps all channels + composites.

-Usage : `./FengYun-VIRR-Decoder virrframes.bin output.png`
+Usage : `./FengYun-VIRR-Decoder cadu.bin`